Introduction

 To get your provisional P1 driver licence, you need to:

-The HPT is a computer-based test designed to find out how you react to potential dangers when driving.
+The HPT is a computer-based test.
 During the HPT, you use the computer’s touchscreen to show how you respond to real traffic situations, such as if and when you would slow down, overtake, or turn.

 You cannot sit your practical driving test until you've successfully completed your HPT.

-HPT tests are taken at a Service NSW service centre.
-A fee is attached, and each time you book an HPT, you have to pay the fee.
+HPT tests are taken at a Service NSW Centre.
+A fee is attached, and each time you book a HPT, you have to pay the fee.

 To help you study for the HPT, read the HPT handbook.